GALLAUDET CAMPUS IMPROVEMENT PROJECT UPDATE

 NEW MSSD STUDENT RESIDENCE HALL

-The new 68,000 square foot building will provide 158 beds for MSSD students in a coeducational setting as well as 10 apartments for staff.
 The three-story building will provide shared common areas on the first floor.
 The upper two floors will be configured as two L-shaped wings that provide distinctly separate space for boys and girls.
-The $28M project, scheduled for student occupancy in the fall of 2016, will also include much needed landscape improvements to the athletic fields and outdoor recreation areas.
+The project is scheduled for student occupancy in the fall of 2016.

 ATHLETIC FIELDS AND EAST CAMPUS IMPROVEMENTS